use-ink/ink-alliance/bounties/001-website_upgrade.md

   - Efficiency → Lightweight & gas-efficient execution.
   - Modularity → Reusable contract components.
   - Native to Polkadot.
-  - Interoperability → Built for Polkadot, Kusama, and Substrate chains.
+  - Interoperability → Build for Polkadot, Kusama, and Substrate chains.

 #### Build (/build)

 A central hub for developers.
-- Documentation: redirects to [the current ink! documentation](https://use.ink/) (which will be placed under `/docs`).
+- Documentation: redirects to [the current ink! documentation](https://use.ink/) (which will be placed under `use.ink/docs`).
   - Some elements from the current docs will be moved to the website you are setting up.
 The docs should solely focus on documentation and give those other elements a more suitable place (i.e. Funding Programs, Third Party Tools & Libraries, and perhaps more).
 - Tutorials: hands-on guides, categorized if needed.
   - A "Propose a Tutorial" button (links to a bounty proposal template)